Yuugen64/FunctionalRPG/README.md

 but they seem to involve pointers, and I am not quite at that point yet.
 As a result, I declared the array inside main() so I can then manipulate it with other various function calls witin main().
 - [009 0.0.9]:: Code Addition >> Added the ability to see a sum of all stat elements in the stats array.
+- [010-0.1.0]:: Code Additions >> Added the ability to find the largest stat element in the array, and the smallest stat element in the array.

 ### Main Branch:
 - Where the core project is located.